dmbarbour/wikilon/docs/ApplicationModel.md

 Awelon can easily evaluate in context of undefined words.
 A convenient idea is to treat undefined words as having a 'future' definition, to be fulfilled by human or software agents.
 Evaluation then usefully proceeds in context of multiple futures, enabling intermediate observations that do not depend on the definition of the future.

-Unlike command pattern, futures and promises can be *monotonic*.
-That is, we never need to destructively update the dictionary, or monotonically increment an auxiliary `future.fulfilled` boolean from `false` to `true`.
-Monotonicity is a very useful feature.
-For example, it greatly simplifies reasoning about security and non-repudiation, and enables partial evaluation and compaction of the dictionary.

-Futures should be favored over command pattern in cases where their use will not significantly hurt performance or confuse agents.
+Unlike command pattern, futures and promises can be fully monotonic.
+This is a very valuable feature.
+It means we do not need to recompute our views after an update.
+Instead, we can checkpoint and continue our computations as needed, without backtracking.

 ## Dictionary Objects

 At the Awelon layer, the only formal meaning of a word is its definition.
 However, humans and software agents may treat words as having meaning and structure.
 We may associate `foo` with `foo.doc`, `foo.talk`, `foo.type`, `foo.author`, and so on.
-This association can be realized in our development environment.
-For example, tools that would copy, drop, or rename `foo` might include every `foo.field` word by default.

-Dictionary objects can always be flat, non-hierarchical, via use of redirects (i.e. instead of `foo.bar.baz` we have `foo.bar → object` and `object.baz`).
-However, use of hierarchy can be convenient to help control default behavior - e.g. copy would not follow redirects, instead sharing the object referenced.

-While Awelon does not permit cyclic dependencies between definitions, it is trivial to express cyclic relationships at the level of 'dictionary objects'.
-For example, `foo.author` references `users.dave` and `users.dave.appA` references `foo`.
-Cyclic relationships can be useful for modeling and navigating hypermedia applications.
+Informally, `foo.doc` is a field in object `foo`.
+Numbered fields can represent informal sequences or collections - commands in the command pattern, lines in a REPL or notebook application, rows in a spreadsheet, etc..
+Fields can serve as metadata 'tags' on an object, to support efficient search or extra rendering hints.

+Tools to copy, drop, or rename `foo` should by default copy, drop, and rename the contained fields.
+When working with code, we might edit and view objects rather than individual definitions.

+Depending on use case, developers may choose to represent ad-hoc hierarchical structures like `foo.bar.baz.qux`.
+But it is feasible to keep structures relatively flat by use of redirects - a word whose definition is simply another word - as references.
+It really depends on what the application should copy, drop, rename, view, and edit collectively.

 ## Hypermedia Applications

-Awelon has a rich link structure, and preserves it during evaluation.
-Definitions reference each other, and dictionary objects

-Definitions and dictionary objects, and entire dictionaries can be viewed as hypermedia.
-With dictionary objects, we get a lot of associative metadata for each word that can be linked together or provide hints for rendering.
-Thus, we can have cyclic graphs, or render some objects with sound or video.
+Awelon has a deep link structure and supports rich editable views.
+Further, Awelon has implicit structure in form of dictionary objects, a reverse link index, and static type analysis.
+Awelon forbids cyclic dependencies between definitions, but no such constraint exists on the implicit relationships.
+We can view Awelon dictionary objects as hypermedia resources.

-Intriguingly, *Awelon evaluates to Awelon*, preserving both behavior and a great deal of link structure.
+Intriguingly, *Awelon evaluates to Awelon*, preserving its link structure and meaning.
 Hence, we can view this as *hypermedia evaluates to hypermedia*.
-We can potentially model texts that evaluate to canvases and tables.
-We can model canvases and tables that evaluate to text.
-With active debugging via program animation, we might graphically render intermediate hypermedia views.
+We could model texts that evaluate to canvases and tables, and vice versa.
+With program animation, we could render interesting intermediate results during evaluation.
+The equivalent of HTTP POST forms might be represented in terms of cloning a template object - the initial 'form' - for each action, then editing it.

-In context of RESTful applications, treating Awelon as hypermedia could be useful both for viewing Awelon code and results, and for updating it.
-Depending on context, we could model updating forms/data in place or command-pattern updates where each 'command' is represented by a copy of a templated form.
-Forms could generally be evaluated independent of context, providing a basis lightweight applications and local input validation.
+We can also recognize URL values as we might present them in a work order, and render those values appropriately.
+Thus, integration of hypermedia with the rest of the world can be performed in the view layer.

 ## Compositional Views